liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 *(rot1::AbstractRotation, rot2::AbstractRotation) = *(promote(rot1,rot2)...)
 {% endhighlight %}

 Note that the result of a multiplication is always of type `RotationMatrix`.
 As mentioned earlier, promotion of two rotations of an identical type returns this type other than `RotationMatrix`.
-Therefore, it is required to explicitly write the first three lines.
+Therefore, it is required to explicitly add the first three lines.

 ### Power of a rotation operation